-After creating two successful couponing websites in the Netherlands, Dutch startup Imbull decided to go global, with a worldwide portal called Flipit.com.
+After creating two successful couponing websites in the Netherlands, Dutch startup Imbull went global with Flipit.com.

-Every shop page had a constantly updated list of coupons and offers, so that visitors would be up to date about the best opportunities to save money online.
-Flipit stood out from its competitors because it offered more than just a list of discounts — it also provided background information about the shops and, in the case of big brands, the latest news about them.
+Flipit stood out from its competitors because it took content marketing seriously.
+It offered more than just a list of coupons — it also had background information about the shops and, in the case of big brands, the latest news about them.

-The website also had an online magazine called Flipit Plus, where users would find smart tips on shopping trends and how to save money online.
+The website also had a page called Flipit Plus, with tips on shopping trends and how to save money while shopping online.

-My work with Flipit did not involve just writing copy and SEO, but also account management: I assisted the account management team in negotiating exclusive deals and coupons for Flipit with the affiliate networks that represented the best online shops.
+My work with Flipit didn’t only involve writing copy, SEO and web analysis.
+I also assisted the account management team in negotiating exclusive deals and coupons with the affiliate networks that represented the best online shops.

-Promoting the website was also my responsibility.
-Buying advertorials from important blogs and sponsored content on news websites was something I did on a daily basis.
-I also conducted a series of PR actions, like sending out press releases and special content that would prompt news outlets to use Flipit as a source, like exclusive research and infographics.
+I also sent out press releases and content pieces that would prompt news outlets to use Flipit as a source, such as exclusive research and infographics.

-The infographic below (data researched by me and design made by Imbull’s graphic designer) talks about the growth of e-commerce in Brazil and has been published by entrepreneurship magazine Pequenas Empresas, Grandes Negócios alongside an interview with Imbull’s founder.
+The infographic below (written by me and designed by Imbull’s in-house graphic designer) talks about the growth of e-commerce in Brazil.
+It was published by entrepreneurship magazine Pequenas Empresas, Grandes Negócios alongside an interview with Imbull’s founder.